 The G. Michael Riley International Academic Fund provides a stipend of $1,000 for graduate students in Humanities who need to travel abroad for professional reasons.

 The International Awards for Visual/Performing Arts from Arts and Humanities provides a stipend of $1,000 for graduate students in visual/performing arts fields who need to travel abroad for professional reasons.

 The Mershon Center for International Security Studies seeks applications from Ohio State graduate students for the Mershon Center Student Grants to support travel and research on topics related to international security.
 Funds may be used for a variety of purposes related to the conduct of research.
 To learn about student projects funded by the Mershon Center, please see past issues of the Mershon Center Annual Report under Publications.

 To promote the understanding of foreign countries, cultures, and peoples through academic study.

-Provides one or more awards (pending availability of funds) for deserving graduate/professional students at The Ohio State University active in research or study that contributes to the pursuit of international understanding and peace.
+Provides one or more awards for deserving graduate/professional students at The Ohio State University active in research or study that contributes to the pursuit of international understanding and peace.

 For graduate students to research or study in a European country or in China.

 The purpose of Council of Graduate Students is to support graduate students in pursuing their goals.
 Towards this end, CGS supports the following funding sources: